shashanktm56/wasserstoff/README.md

 ## Python Version:
 * Python 3.7 or higher
 ## Python Packages:
-Required Python packages are listed in requirements.txt.
-They will be installed via pip:
+Required Python packages need to be installed via pip:
 * pymupdf (for PDF processing)
 * pymongo (for MongoDB integration)
 * requests (for fetching PDFs from URLs)